Certainty Blog

 Preventive Safeguards

-There should not be a single preventive safeguard for a particular incident but rather an accumulation of additional resources and safeguards.
-While theoretically, only one preventive safeguard is necessary to stop an initiating event from becoming severe, safeguard operating systems have the potential to fail which is why preventive safeguard backups are essential.
+Organizations should not depend on a single preventive safeguard for a particular incident.
+Instead, they should accumulate additional resources and safeguards.
+While theoretically only one preventive safeguard could stop an initiating event from becoming severe, safeguard operating systems have the potential to fail.
+Therefore, preventive safeguard backups are essential.

 Examples of Preventive Safeguards